 The day of your baby's surgery:

 - Healthcare providers may put an IV tube into your baby's vein.
-Your baby may be given liquids and medicine through the IV.
+He or she may be given liquids and medicine through the IV.

 WHAT WILL HAPPEN:

 Your baby's surgeon will make small incisions in your baby's abdomen.
 He or she may make an incision in your baby's belly button.
 The surgeon will cut the thick, tight pylorus muscle and spread it apart so food can pass through.
 He or she will close the incision with stitches or medical tape.